Free will: What people believe

-Whether people naturally adhere to an incompatibilist model of free will has been questioned in the research.
+Whether people naturally adhere to an incompatibilist model of free will has been questioned in research.
 Eddy Nahmias has found that incompatibilism is not intuitive – it was not adhered to, in that determinism does not negate belief in moral responsibility (based on an empirical study of people's responses to moral dilemmas under a deterministic model of reality).
 Edward Cokely has found that incompatibilism is intuitive – it was naturally adhered to, in that determinism does indeed negate belief in moral responsibility in general.
 Joshua Knobe and Shaun Nichols have proposed that incompatibilism may or may not be intuitive, and that it is dependent to some large degree upon the circumstances; whether or not the crime incites an emotional response – for example if it involves harming another human being.
 They found that belief in free will is a cultural universal, and that the majority of participants said that (a) our universe is indeterministic and (b) moral responsibility is not compatible with determinism.

 Studies indicate that peoples' belief in free will is inconsistent.
 Emily Pronin and Matthew Kugler found that people believe they have more free will than others.

 Studies also reveal a correlation between the likelihood of accepting a deterministic model of mind and personality type.
 For example, Adam Feltz and Edward Cokely found that people of an extrovert personality type are more likely to dissociate belief in determinism from belief in moral responsibility.

 Roy Baumeister and colleagues reviewed literature on the psychological effects of a belief (or disbelief) in free will and found that most people tend to believe in a sort of "naive compatibilistic free will".

 The researchers also found that people consider acts more "free" when they involve a person opposing external forces, planning, or making random actions.
 Notably, the last behaviour, "random" actions, may not be possible; when participants attempt to perform tasks in a random manner (such as generating random numbers), their behaviour betrays many patterns.